Anneef/AnTools/README.md

 <body>

 # Overview
-This Igor Pro was developed by Andreas Neef for Igor Pro 7 to 9.
-It falls into three categories. *AnTools_extended.ipf* was developed to automate general wave- and string-based tasks as well as basic data input tasks and graphing tasks.
+This code was developed by Andreas Neef for Igor Pro 7 to 9.
+It falls into three categories.
-The collection inside *Dynamic Gain code* contains some general tools to analyze cellular electrophysiology, specifically spike detection and analysis, and the analysis of spikes fired in response to conventional, square pulse stimulation (frequency-current curves etc.). *Dynamic Time Warping* is the translation of Matlab code from David Schultz (see below).

-More importantly, the Dynamic Gain code comprises all code to compute the dynamic gain function of neurons that fire in response to continuously fluctuating, <i>in vivo</i>-like stimuli.
+The collection inside *Dynamic Gain code* contains all code to compute the dynamic gain function of neurons that fire in response to continuously fluctuating, <i>in vivo</i>-like stimuli.
 This analysis reveals how populations encode information under realistic stimuli, aspects of which cannot be obtained with conventional stimuli ( [Lazarov et al. 2018 Sci.Advances](https://doi.org/10.1126/sciadv.aau8621), [Revah et al. 2019 J Neurosci.](https://doi.org/10.1523/JNEUROSCI.3147-18.2019) and [Merino et al. 2021 PNAS](https://doi.org/10.1073/pnas.2114549118)).
+The code also contains some general tools to analyze cellular electrophysiology, specifically spike detection and analysis, and the analysis of spikes fired in response to conventional, square pulse stimulation (frequency-current curves etc.).
+More in the [ReadMe](Dynamic_Gain_Code/Readme.md) inside that folder.

+*AnTools_extended.ipf* was developed to automate general wave- and string-based tasks as well as basic data input tasks and graphing tasks.

+*Dynamic Time Warping* is the translation of Matlab code from David Schultz (see below).

 ## AnTools
 ANTools_extended.ipf contains useful tools to speed up common steps in general data analysis and data display.